 Stereo vision is one of the oldest and most active research topics in computer vision.
 It is beyond the scope of this paper to provide a comprehensive survey.
-Interested readers are referred to a recent survey and evaluation by Scharstein and Szeliski [21].
+Interested readers are referred to a recent survey and evaluation by Scharstein and Szeliski [25].
 While many stereo algorithms obtain high-quality results by performing optimizations, today only correlation-based stereo algorithms are able to provide a dense (per pixel) depth map in real time on standard computer hardware.

-1The number of disparity evaluations per seconds corresponds to the product of the number of pixels times the disparity range times the obtained frame-rate and therefore captures the performance of a stereo algorithm in a single number.
+&lt;sup>1 The number of disparity evaluations per seconds corresponds to the product of the number of pixels times the disparity range times the obtained frame-rate and, therefore, captures the performance of a stereo algorithm in a single number.

-Only a few years ago even correlation-based stereo algorithms were out of reach of standard computers so that special hardware had to be used to achieve real-time performance [8, 12, 23, 13, 6].
+Only a few years ago even correlation-based stereo algorithms were out of reach of standard computers so that special hardware had to be used to achieve real-time performance [11,14,27,15,9].

 In the meantime, with the tremendous advances in computer hardware, software-only real-time systems begin to merge.
-For example, Mulligan and Daniilidis proposed a new trinocular stereo algorithm in software [16] to achieve 3-4 frames/second on a single multi-processor PC.
-Hirschmuler introduced a variable-window approach while maintaining real-time suitability [10, 9].
+For example, Mulligan and Dani-ilidis proposed a new trinocular stereo algorithm in software [18] to achieve 3-4 frames/second on a single multi-processor PC.
+Hirschmuller introduced a variable-window approach while maintaining real-time suitability [13,12].
 Commercial solutions are also available.
-The stereo algorithm from Point Grey Research [11] yields approximately 80Mde/s on a 2.8Ghz processor, at 100% utilization.
+The stereo algorithm from Point Grey Research [22] yields approximately 80Mde/s on a 2.8GHz processor, at 100% utilization.